 You could essentially design everything in the same tones, but have little pops of color throughout the room, whether it be a red bowl or a picture frame.
-It’s a way to change your color if you get tired of it without spending a lot of money and keeping your kitchen looking fresh.
+It’s a way to change your color if you get tired of it without spending much money and keeping your kitchen looking fresh.

 Contrasting with Wood in a Kitchen

 If you have wood accents in your kitchen, the same rules apply.
-You can use all one color on the stool or a two-toned combination (seat is one color, backs and legs another).
-And the same principle would apply as in choosing padded seats (contrasting light and dark).
+You can use all one color on the stool or a two-toned combination (seat is one color, backs, and legs another).
+Moreover, the same principle would apply as in choosing padded seats (contrasting light and dark).

 When picking colors, it’s a good idea to start pulling some colors out of your countertop and applying some of those to your stools, whether it be in the metal finish or fabric.

 For example, here’s a kitchen that has a little black in the countertop.
 The designer here decided to make the base frame a black with a lighter seat cushion color:

 Sometimes a pendant light fixture above the center of the island or counter can be matched to the style of the stool (metal pendant – metal stool).

 Ornate pendant light fixtures can match an ornate stool.
 Likewise, minimally designed light fixtures can go well with minimally designed barstools.

 Pull colors from appliances like stainless steel.